Josiah M. Lucas to Abraham Lincoln, 10 May 18491Washington May 10./49Dear Sir

 “An Act Changing the Time of Holding the Circuit Courts in the Second Judicial Circuit,” 13 February 1847, Laws of Illinois (1847), 29.

 5Richard M. Young, incumbent commissioner of the General Land Office, had appointed Lucas as a temporary clerk in the Land Office in March 1849, but Lucas was worried about his tenure with rumors swirling that Young was to be replaced.
 Lucas held onto his job through the spring, and he sent Lincoln a steady stream of letters informing Lincoln on the contest for commissioner and on appointments to land offices throughout Illinois.
 Lucas’ name does not appear in the official register of the officers and agents of the government employed as of September 30, 1849, so he must have lost his position.
-His name also does not appear in the official registers for 1851 and 1853, so apparently he did not receive another federal appointment while the Whigs held power.
+His name also does not appear in the official register for 1851, but he is listed in the official register for 1853 as a clerk in the U.S. General Land Office.

 6As Lucas hoped, Lincoln would eventually become a candidate for the job.
 Neither Morrison, Edwards, nor Lincoln received the appointment, the job going to Butterfield instead.
 See the General Land Office Affair.